 We offer accounting and tax and / or business development services to clients around the country.
-But our eyes are always on the bigger picture, askinjg the question "What could this business do differently for it's owners".
+But our eyes are always on the bigger picture, asking the question "What could this business do differently for its owners".

 We no longer have an office in our city.
-Instead we work from home, over the internet (and by phone).
-Elsewhere on the site you'll see more about our services (including virtual).
+We work from home, over the internet (and by phone).
+Elsewhere on the site, you'll see more about our services (including virtual).
 If you want to know more, let's talk.
-If you think your business isn't adding to your life as you want ti to, we'd parrticularly like to chat - if nothing else to see if we can help - or to send you forward with some direction.
+If you think your business isn't adding to your life as you want it to, we'd particularly like to chat - if nothing else to see if we can help - or to send you forward with some direction.